Government Accountability and Transparency

 With revelations that the president and his administration have continued to expand their reach into the daily lives of Americans, the House has a wide variety of channels and powers available to check the power of the executive branch.
 These include: formal congressional committee hearings and subpoena authority to scrutinize executive spending or activities; Member contacts with executive officials; committee studies to support agency reviews; casework conducted by Member offices; and studies prepared by non-congressional entities such as inspectors general.

 As your representative in Congress, it is my job to hold the White House accountable and promote an effective, efficient government that works for you.
 I will continue to work hard to expose the harmful actions of the federal government, and ensure it is held accountable for them.

 More on Government Accountability and Transparency

-Washington, DC — U.S. Representative Randy Hultgren (IL-14) today released a statement following Senate confirmation of Neil Gorsuch to the U.S. Supreme Court:
+Washington, DC — U.S. Representative Randy Hultgren (IL-14) released a statement following the appointment of former FBI Director Robert Mueller as special counsel: